volodymyrhudyma/blog/content/blog/2020-08-10-typescript-unknown-vs-any-what-is-the-difference.md

 By switching from **any** to **unknown** we reduced the number of available actions from all possible to almost nothing.

-We can't perform any operations on the **unknown** type without narrowing it down.
+We can not perform any operations on the **unknown** type without narrowing it down.

 ## Narrowing down the "unknown" type